Survival in the digital economy isn’t just about who can acquire the most customers, but who can keep them coming back over time.

 The goal is to develop customers into loyal brand advocates who end up fueling the early stages.
 They help acquire and engage users with reviews, referrals, and user-generated content.

 When looked at this way, your site visitors, prospects, and customers all play a part in attracting more customers and retaining happy, loyal ones.
-Customers may even repeat the lifecycle if your brand offers multiple products (ie. Uber and Uber Eats), or skip a stage altogether.
+Customers may even repeat the lifecycle if your brand offers multiple products or skip a stage altogether.

 What are the stages of the customer lifecycle?